amethon/www/_reflections/journal2.md

 In the evening, I ventured out into the town in search of dinner and was drawn to a small restaurant by the inviting smells and sounds.
 Inside, I was greeted by the warm glow of candlelight and the friendly smile of the owner, who led me to a table by the window.
 The menu was filled with delicious options, and I opted for a platter of fresh oysters and a plate of poached lobster with a lemon butter sauce and roasted vegetables.
 The meal was accompanied by a glass of crisp white wine grown in the region.

 As I enjoyed my dinner, I couldn't help but feel grateful for the opportunity to experience the rich culture and flavors of La Rochelle.
-The months since I received the invitation to join the deep sea diving expedition have been a blur of preparation and study, but now, as I stand on the threshold of this great adventure, I am filled with a sense of purpose and determination, ready to explore the unknown and discover the secrets of the deep.
+The months since I received the invitation to join the deep sea diving expedition have been a blur of preparation and study, but now, as I stand on the threshold of this great adventure, I am filled with a resolute and unwavering spirit, ready to explore the unknown and discover the secrets of the deep.

 Until next time,